Australian whisky: The boutique whisky period (since 1992)

 In the early 1990s several small craft distilleries began to open beginning with Lark Distillery in 1992, and followed by other small distilleries in Tasmania and Victoria.
-Prior to 1990, distillation in Australia was only accessible to large commercial companies, this was due to the Distillation Act of 1901, which prevented licences from being issued for distilleries whose primary wash still was smaller than 2,700 litres.
+Prior to 1990, distillation in Australia was only accessible to large commercial companies, this was due to the Distillation Act 1901, which prevented licences from being issued for distilleries whose primary wash still was smaller than 2,700 litres.
 By comparison, in 2020 one of the largest independent distilleries in Australia, only used an 1,800 litre wash still.
 In 1990 Bill Lark, the founder of Lark whisky, lobbied the government to have this restriction amended, and is largely credited as being responsible for overturning this law.

-Since 1990, the whisky industry in Australia has seen significant growth, as of 2020 there are over 293 Distilleries in operation within Australia, of which an estimated 50 have whisky products on the market, with more in the process of creating their first whisky.
+Since 1990, the whisky industry in Australia has seen significant growth, as of 2020 there are over 293 distilleries in operation within Australia, of which an estimated 50 have whisky products on the market, with more in the process of creating their first whisky.